Callum-C/MSc-Diss-PRC-Soft-Bodies/README.md

 After 348 generations, with an initial population of 200 genotypes, the following locomotion was produced.

+The genetic algorithm has found a weight matrix that allows the soft body to traverse downwards with a gait that looks disturbingly like walking.

 <img width="800" height="450" alt="EvolvedGif" src="https://github.com/user-attachments/assets/bea2c75d-a32c-474e-8f43-64609776bc59" />

+To introduce some kind of friction to the simulation, an oscillating pattern of locking particles in place was introduced.
+This is depicted by the particles (typically in white) turning red, meaning they are locked in place.

+The 2 particles on the right hand side of the entity are locked for 5 seconds and then the opposite particles are locked.
+This was a simpler alternative than introducing friction into the simulation, where different particles have different friction or resistance values.

+Friction, while the ideal scenario, would add an entirely new dimension to the simulation and to the genetic algorithm that would need to be optimised.
+With limited time, a simple lock particles in place alternative was introduced.

 # Reservoir Computing